 Getting to the North part of of Zakynthos is a bit of a pain if you don’t have a car or scooter.
 You can get a taxi for 40-50€ from Zante town, which takes about an hour.
 I wish local buses were an option, but there aren’t any.

 If you do have your own transport, and plan to use it in Kefalonia, you can bring it across with you on the ferry.
 You can always wait until you get to Kefalonia and then rent the scooter/car once you’re there.
-You’ll definitely need a car to see the best parts of the island!
+There are local buses in other parts of Kefalonia, but you’ll definitely need some wheels to see the best parts of the island!

 I usually use DiscoverCars to find good rentals.